shaadcodes/opencode/README.md

 # opencode
-This repository contains my Data Structures and Algorithms journey using C++.
+This repository contains my Bachelor Of Computer Applications journey using C++.

-I am currently pursuing BCA (4rth Semester) ans using this repository to:
+I am currently pursuing BCA (4rth Semester) and using this repository to:
 - Practice DSA concepts
 - Track my daily progress
 - Build strong problem-solving skills